 While I typically use the fillings listed in this recipe, I sometimes add other ingredients depending on what I have on hand.

-• Meat: Instead of pepperoni, try Canadian bacon, frozen meatballs or chicken along with your sausage.
+• Meat: Instead of pepperoni, try Canadian bacon, salami, frozen meatballs, ham or chicken along with your sausage.

 • Vegetables: Other great vegetable options include mushrooms, artichoke hearts, spinach, olives or onions.